+Request:

 The command implements 1.0’s relays to be used in 1.5.
 Likely, it’ll be modified for 2.0 and ATOL.
 For example, we should discuss the actual needs, introduce a relay type / version in the payload and make sure that we accommodate existing devices and upcoming designs, especially in ATOL.
 Note that end to end relay acknowledgment, present in the 1.0 firmware but not used should be carefully designed on both sides of the OSSI.
 For now, there is only a placeholder for it below.